Tel: 604-323-8900

 -

-Typical Sensations: You may hear a "pop" sound during traction, which is a natural release of joint pressure.
-Some patients describe a feeling of elongation and relief along the entire spine.
+Typical Sensations: You may hear a "pop" or "click" sound, which is a natural release of joint pressure.
+Many patients describe an immediate feeling of "elongation" or a significant "lightness" from the neck down to the lower back.

 -